 One of the most time consuming and riskiest tasks when it comes to respraying a car is the stripping down of parts.
-Whether they remove a piece of trim or vintage chrome bumper, one mistake and it may result in a costly repair.
+Whether the shop removes a piece of trim or vintage chrome bumper, one mistake and it may result in a costly repair.

 If you are able to strip down the car yourself, you could save yourself hundreds or even thousands of pounds.
 You can then have the car trailered to the body shop because it will most probably not be road legal once stripped.

 5. Preparation Work

-Whether the body shop needs to treat rusty panels, repair dents or use filler upon any damage bumpers, this will all be included within the quote.
-Although it may be tempting to do this yourself, it may not be up to the bodyshop’s standards and it’s normally worth letting them do all the preparation work.
+Whether the body shop needs to treat rusty panels, repair dents or use a body filler upon any damaged bumpers, this will all be included within the quote.
+Although it may be tempting to do this yourself, it may not be up to the body shop’s standards and it’s normally worth letting them do all the preparation work.

 6. Quality of the Work

 There is nothing wrong with paying a premium price but only if you are getting a premium finish.
 There are many horror stories online of terrible colour matches, overspray, peeling lacquerer and so much more.

 When it comes to paint quality, you really do get what you pay for.
 We strongly recommend getting car respray quotes from reputable companies or those that come highly recommended from other garages or enthusiasts forums.

 8. Any Extras

 Whether you want to de-chrome your car, paint the badges black or even paint the brake calipers, these will all come at a price.
 For the best bang for your buck, it’s best to add these extras in after you’ve had the quote through as they will more than likely include the extras to secure the job.

 Estimated Car Respray Cost

 As discussed above, the prices of a full car respray can vary based upon numerous factors.

-However, as an approximation based upon the type of car and the above factors, we have created the below table regarding a car respray cost.
+However, as an approximation based upon the type of car and the above factors, we have created the below table regarding the cost to respray a car.